renatolinsdigital/javascript-quickstart/README.md

 }
 ```

-__Default value:__ The "default value or fallback" pattern is a concise way to assign a default value to a variable if the initial value is falsy.
+__Default value:__ The "default value" or "fallback pattern" is a concise way to assign a default value to a variable if the initial value is falsy.
 The pattern typically involves using the logical OR (||) operator.
 Here's an example to illustrate the concept:

 ```javascript
 // Example 1: